missionpinball/mpf-docs/hardware/spike/mpf-spike-bridge.rst

 original game code, it will run the spike bridge which will listen for commands from the CN2 connector and will send out information about the state of the machine via that connector.

+If you got a newer version of Spike 1 the CN2/DBGU connector might be unpopulated.
+In this case you can also attach an FTDI USB Serial Adapter and connect it to another USB serial adapter.
+This only works with FTDI chips since Spike only supports those.
+However, on the other side any chip will work.